department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 </ol>

-<strong>If you want to file an SGLI claim for a Reservist or National Guard member or a service member who was not on active duty when they died:</strong>
+<strong>If you want to file an SGLI claim for a Reservist or National Guard member or a service member who was not on active duty when they died</strong>
 <br>
-You need to include these documents with your SGLI claim:</strong>
+--you need to include these documents with your SGLI claim:

 - A copy (or photocopy) of the death certificate, <strong>and</strong>
 - Certificate of Release or Discharge from Active Duty (DD Form 214), <strong>or</strong>